 Saddle design varies significantly from one model to the next, with varying levels of padding or features such as pressure-relieving cut-outs, while many saddles also come in a choice of widths.

-Some saddles, meanwhile, are designed for a racier position on the bike, often with a shorter nose to allow you to get into a more aggressive, aerodynamic riding position.
+Some saddles, meanwhile, are designed for a racier position on the bike, often with a shorter nose to enable you to get into a more aggressive, aerodynamic riding position.

 5. Cleaning kit